 Finding the Balance

 This isn't about abandoning your phone—it's about enhancing your memory preservation strategy.
+(Apple's Photos app can now recognize your concert photos automatically, but even that clever feature captures the event, not the experience.)
 Research from the Journal of Applied Research in Memory and Cognition suggests that the most effective memory preservation combines multiple methods:

 The Long View